Q) What is OakTara about?

 Q) Where can I buy OakTara books?

-A) OakTara books are available from www.oaktara.com, www.facebook.com/oaktara, www.amazon.com, and through major online retailers (www.christianbook.com, www.barnesandnoble.com, www.buy.com, www.booksamillion.com, www.cokesbury.com, www.target.com), as well as other national retail outlets, national and international bookstores, and distributors, including Ingram, Follett, Bowker, Indiebound, and The Book Depository (through which individuals internationally may purchase OakTara books directly with free shipping).
-OakTara books are also available in ebook through www.amazonkindle.com, www.barnesandnoble.com, and selected titles through www.familyaudiolibrary.com.
-Though OakTara titles are available through multiple distributors, placement of individual tiles with distributors varies, and so does the timing by which a book may become available for sale with these other distributors.
+A) OakTara paperbacks are available from www.oaktara.com, www.amazon.com, www.christianbook.com, www.barnesandnoble.com, www.booksamillion.com, www.cokesbury.com, www.target.com, www.bowker.com, www.bwibooks.com, www.follett.com, www.indiebound.org, www.thebookdepository.com, as well as regional, national, and international retail outlets.
+OakTara ebooks are available through www.oaktara.com, www.amazonkindle.com, www.christianbook.com, ibooks.com, www.barnesandnoble.com, and www.familyaudiolibrary.com.
+Though OakTara titles are available through multiple distributors, placement of individual tiles with distributors other than www.oaktara.com and www.amazon.com varies, and so does the timing by which a book may become available for sale with these other distributors.

-OakTara is all about creating a new market for a wide variety of genres of inspirational fiction and select nonfiction, especially with the growing numbers of readers who may not enter a Christian bookstore but avidly shop the Web.
+OakTara is all about creating a new market for a wide variety of genres of inspirational fiction and select nonfiction, especially with the growing numbers of readers who may not enter an inspirational bookstore but avidly shop the Web.

 Founded by two veterans of the publishing world, Jeff Nesbit and Ramona Tucker, OakTara creates opportunities for new, talented Christian writers and established Christian authors.